SamuelSchwab/Tethered-Particle-Motion-Data-Analysis/README.md

 data.
 When it is done it will save a file containing the analysed data in the folder output/Example Data.
 This file is called configExport.yaml.
-To generate plots from this analysed data, go to the Plot tab in the programme and select the configExport.yaml file we just generated in the \"Load export config\" option.
+To generate plots from this analysed data, go to the Plot tab in the program and select the configExport.yaml file we just generated in the \"Load export config\" option.
 Click on one of the buttons at the top to get a preview of a plot.
-For the histogram previews the programme will show a histogram from a random dataset.
+For the histogram previews the program will show a histogram from a random dataset.
 The options for the plots can be edited on the right hand side.
 Plots can be saved by checking the Saved option for the plots that you want to save.
 Then, click the bottom right Save button.
 Plots are saved at the